apmmer/equilator-api/README.md

 ## Your journey through this project:
 ## 1. Build & run tests
- - Ensure docker/compose is installed in your unix system.
+ - Ensure docker/compose is installed in your system.
- - Ensure there is at least 1 GB ram in your system.
+ - Ensure there is at least 1 GB ram is free in your system.

   Then run commands in console:
  - Visit correct folder: